Gavriel94/novelty-search/README.md

 - grid height
 - grid width
 - number of steps
+- run name

-The default simulation configuration reproduced in the CLI is `python novelty_search.py 4 3 4 6 20 20 200`
+The default simulation configuration reproduced in the CLI is `python novelty_search.py 4 3 4 6 20 20 200 my_run`
+The run name determines the name of the directy within `logs/` where all the data about the simulation is stored.
+This includes the environment, foragers decisions and forager logs.
+Each foragers log is also isolated and stored seperately in `logs/forager/run_name`

 To change between novelty search or random search, or to have more granular configuration options, refer to `forager_config.toml`.
 This allows editing of initial hunger and bravery, compatibility threshold and more.